Jason LaRay Keener: Reining Nails & Catfish with Falcon Wings

-In 2010, Keener directed the music video for Xiu Xiu's song, "House Sparrow," from the album Dear God, I Hate Myself.
-The video stars Sandi Hanson (The Unreinable Compulsion) and Lane Hughes (V/H/S, You're Next).

 The Unreinable Compulsion

-The Unreinable Compulsion, described as a psychological drama about an irrational murder, is Keener's first feature-length film.
-The film stars Jarrod Cuthrell and features actor/dentist Dr. George Hardy (Troll 2, Best Worst Movie) as himself.
+The Unreinable Compulsion, described as a psychological drama about an irrational murder, was Keener's first feature-length film.
+The film was self-financed and never distributed.
+The film starred Jarrod Cuthrell and features actor and dentist George Hardy (Troll 2, Best Worst Movie) as himself.

 Keener cites Robert Bresson, John Carpenter, Unsolved Mysteries, Flannery O'Connor, and Edward Hopper as the primary influences for the style and tone of the film, in which a young man in a small town gives in to his irrational desire to recreationally murder a stranger.

 Synopsis

 After loner Dewayne Sykes (Jarrod Cuthrell) decides to give in to his irrational desire to recreationally murder a stranger, he begins his search for a random victim and finds one in “Miss Fit” (Jen Stedham), a young jogger he spies at a park.
 After briefly familiarizing himself with her neighborhood and schedule, he puts his plan into action and commits a murder that will haunt him in ways he could not anticipate.